 Create a web page for every guest and target SEO.

 The most effective way to get traffic to your podcast is through search engines.
-As discussed earlier, by making sure every single show, guest, or interview has a real web page to live on you can get a lot of organic traffic.
-Never share Apple Podcast or Spotify links to promote your podcast or get people to listen.
-Instead promote your page, that has those links on it.
+As discussed earlier, by making sure every single show, guest, or interview has a real web page to live on, you can get a lot of organic traffic.
+Never share Apple Podcast or Spotify links to promote your podcast or to get people to listen.
+Instead, promote your page that has those links on it.

-If you interview Tim Cook, for example, make sure the interview goes up on an easily accessible web page devoted to that interview exclusively.
+If you interview Tim Cook, for example, make sure the interview goes up on an easily-accessible web page devoted to that interview exclusively.
 It should have its own stand-alone page on your website.
 You can use an SEO tool like Yoast to help it rank for relevant keywords.
-Some CMS tools have SEO tools built-in.
+Some CMS have SEO tools built-in.

 Obviously, trying to get your web page to pop up for the phrase “Tim Cook” is difficult.
 But perhaps “Tim Cook leadership advice” or “What is Tim Cook’s background” might be a bit easier to win.
 By considering the unique content your audience wants, you would be in a better position to target accordingly.

 Much of my new podcast traffic comes from people searching various key phrases on search engines.
 If your guests are sharing information your listeners would find valuable, you should target that!
 If you correctly write show notes and focus on those potential inquiries, this is an extremely effective promotional strategy that doesn’t cost much.

 Final thoughts on how to start a company podcast